yasoobkhalid1/personal-portfolio/README.md

 To simplify this process, I ended up using this [Favicon Generator](https://realfavicongenerator.net/) which made it extremely easy to upload my image and have all the custom configurations generated automatically that I could store in my `public` folder and paste their `link` elements in the `head` of my main `index.js` file.

-By doing the above, I made sure my favicon was correctly configured for all modern browser sizes, Windows tile icons, mobile browsers in both the iOS and Android ecosystems, etc.
+By doing the above, I made sure my favicon was correctly configured for all modern browser sizes, Windows tile icons, mobile browsers in both the iOS and Android ecosystems, etc. -->

-## Future Features

-- Stylize navbar
-- Add scroll animations to entire website
-- Add contact me button in intro
-- Add particle animation